Teen relationships and social media

 What are the risks?

 OK, so your teenager does need to know this stuff.
 The problem with sending images of yourself over the internet is that once they’re out there, they’re out of your control.
-People can, and frequently do, show others or spread the image through social media channels.
-This is a huge trust issue.
+People can, and frequently do, show others or spread the image through social media channels, when the sender trusted them not to.
 Then there’s the issue of legality.
 It’s illegal to forward or share a sexually explicit image of someone without their consent or permission.
 Your teen could also risk being charged under child pornography laws.
 In Victoria, sexting between under 18s (who have no more than a two-year age difference) is legal as long as there is consent from both parties, however, technically federal law states that this can still be considered child pornography.
 As well as the above, there’s the risk of child predators who pose as teenagers and engage in online relationships to groom and solicit sexual material from young people.

 Snapchat and Instagram